12 days and 11 nights

 Moscow: Welcome on board!
 Check in begins at 14:00 (2.00 PM), but you may board earlier or later depending on you arrival in Moscow.
 If you order a transfer, you will be met at the airport or train station by one of our drivers and taken by comfortable car to the river port where you will board your cruise ship (transfer is optional).

-Moscow: You will be met at the airport or train station by one of our drivers (optional) and taken by a comfortable car to the river port where you will board your cruise ship.
-Over the next few days you will have a chance to explore Moscow and learn about its riveting history.
-You will be taken on a city tour where you will see Moscow's most interesting sights and learn about this amazing city's past and present.
+Over the next few days, you will get the chance to explore Moscow and learn about its riveting history.
+You will be taken on a city tour and see Moscow's most interesting sights and learn about this amazing city's past and present.
 You will also have a chance to do some light shopping and there will be time to relax aboard the ship in the evenings.

 Uglich: You will be taken to the walking city tour with visit to Kremlin, the Church of St. Demitrius on the Blood and the Transfiguration cathedral.